jch/personal-finance/README.md

 ## Tools

-* Monthly review of spending with [Mint](https://www.mint.com).
+* Review of spending with [Mint](https://www.mint.com) or [Personal Capital](https://pcap.rocks/j75869).
 Categorize spending, note any large differences in monthly trends.
 Link all accounts.
+Mint is better for budgeting, but Personal Capital does a better job with investment tracking.
+I use the latter now.
 * Vanguard brokerage account.
 Using this for our Roth IRA and IRA.
 * Setup direct deposit and auto-pay for all accounts.
 * [FI planning tool](http://www.reddit.com/r/financialindependence/comments/2zhw7t/heres_an_fi_planning_tool_i_made_that_might_help/).
 Interesting to play with, but no longer using it.